Strategic Coordination of Drones via Short-term Distributed Optimization and Long-term Reinforcement Learning: Related Work

 \section{Related Work}

-\cparagraph{Sensing task assignment} The UAV task assignment problem for spatio-temporal sensing has been traditionally defined as the Traveling Salesmen Problem~\cite{bartolini2019task}.
+The sensing task allocation problem of drones has been traditionally defined as the traveling salesmen problem or vehicle routing problem, which is a NP-hard combinatorial optimization problem~\cite{bartolini2019task}.
 This involves finding the optimal assignment of tasks to drones at specific locations, while considering constraints such as task urgency, time scheduling, and flying costs.
-The evolutionary optimization methods, such as particle swarm optimization~\cite{phung2021safety}, and genetic algorithm~\cite{pehlivanoglu2021enhanced}, have been introduced to formulate the problem of reaching optimal sensing efficiency in terms of coverage, events detection rate and the cost of flight paths.
+The task allocation algorithms, such as Particle Swarm Optimization (PSO)~\cite{phung2021safety}, and genetic algorithm~\cite{pehlivanoglu2021enhanced}, have been introduced to formulate the problem of reaching optimal sensing efficiency in terms of coverage, events detection rate and the cost of flight paths.
 They rely on adaptive exploration of the solution space to optimize task allocation based on shared information and local interactions.
-However, these methods are centralized, wherein the failure of a central control station can lead to several system disruptions without autonomous recovery mechanisms~\cite{omidshafiei2017decentralized}.
+However, these methods are centralized, wherein the failure of a central control station can lead to several system disruptions without autonomous recovery mechanisms~\cite{liu2023decentralized}.